 - Transparent and provide linkage – Give you an overview of the portfolio and in-depth insights into a particular business project.

 PPM Express is a lightweight lean portfolio management tool that meets the immediate needs of business teams and entities.
 The number of users starts from 20 people up to hundreds and thousands.
-It enables SAFe portfolio management with the following features:
+Thus, it enables scaled agile framework management with the following features:

 - Friendly interface and ease of use that connects all the project data, from terms and budgets to performance indicators

-- Advanced customization capability to make it suitable to any market segment or business area
+- Advanced customization capability to make it suitable for any market segment or business area

 - “Budget section” for budgeting and “Release section” for including release dates for the portfolio

 - Ability to create both short-term and long-term reports

 - Ability to meet the needs of APMOs and executives in portfolio flexibility and transparency

 - Data synchronization capability to let you set up perpetual synchronization and also a specific coordination routine

 - Scalable and transparent, Configurable table to check the basic statistics for each portfolio and get an overall timeline.
 The Dashboard has all the portfolio details for viewing and editing.
 It has a ‘progress bar’ and ‘Status section’ with summarized details of all portfolios.